Benedictine Ravens: Conference affiliations

 St. Benedict's College joined the Central Intercollegiate Conference in 1938.
 It left the CIC in 1963 after dropping football in 1962.
-The CIC existed from 1928-68 with members such as Pittsburg State, Fort Hays State, Emporia, Omaha and Washburn.
+The CIC existed from 1928 to 1968 with members such as Pittsburg State, Fort Hays State, Emporia, Omaha and Washburn.

 The basketball team continued to play a round robin schedule against its former CIC rivals into the 1980s.

 From 1902 to 1928, St. Benedict's was a member of the Kansas College Athletic Conference.
 In 1933, according to a Kansas City Star report, St. Benedict's and Rockhurst were informally considered for membership in the MIAA (then known as the Missouri Intercollegiate Athletic Association).

 In 1988, Benedictine joined the four-team Tri-State Conference, a football-only affiliation that lasted three seasons.

 For most of the 1960s, 1970s and 1980s, the Ravens competed as an independent in NAIA District 10, which provided post-season competition and individual honors.

 In 1992, Benedictine joined the Heart of America Athletic Conference for all sports, a group that the school had long targeted for its geographic and institutional fit.

 Moon Mullins starts a connection with Notre Dame

 St. Benedict's College leaned on Notre Dame for several of its early athletic leaders.

 In 1932, the college hired Larry "Moon" Mullins as football and basketball coach and athletic director.
 Mullins played fullback on two national champions under coach Knute Rockne with the Irish.

 Mullins quickly turned those teams into winners.
-He went 37-5-1 in five seasons as football coach, with the University of Kansas responsible for two of those losses.
+He went 37–5–1 in five seasons as football coach, with the University of Kansas responsible for two of those losses.
 Mullins finished his time in Atchison with strong seasons in both sports.
-The football team finished with an 8-0 record in 1936.
-The 1936-37 basketball team went 17-3 and played in the first NAIA Tournament.
+The football team finished with an 8–0 record in 1936.
+The 1936–37 basketball team went 17–3 and played in the first NAIA Tournament.

 Marty Peters, a football and basketball player at Notre Dame, replaced Mullins.
 Robert Walsh, who played offensive guard at Notre Dame, coached St. Benedict's in 1948 and 1949.

 Mullins' influence continued in 1950 when St. Benedict's hired Leo Deutsch as football coach.
 Deustch played for Mullins at St. Benedict's and earned Associated Press Little All-America honors in 1936 at end.
 He served as Mullins' assistant coach at St. Ambrose (Iowa) before returning to Atchison to coach.